FasterSpeeding/Alluka/docs/usage.md

     [alluka.Injected][] can be safely passed to [typing.Annotated][] as the first type argument or vice versa thanks to how Annotated handles nesting.

-### Calling functions with DI
+### Calling functions with dependency injection

 <!-- TODO: switch over to linking to alluka.Client once inherited members works -->
-Either [alluka.abc.Client.execute][] or [alluka.abc.Client.execute_async][] may be called with a function and any `*args` or `**kwargs` to call a function with dependnecy injection, where [execute][alluka.abc.Client.execute] only enables synchronous execution and will fail if a function is asynchronous or is relying on asynchronous dependencies.
+Either [alluka.abc.Client.execute][] or [alluka.abc.Client.execute_async][] may be called with a function and any `*args` or `**kwargs` to call a function with dependency injection, where [execute][alluka.abc.Client.execute] only enables synchronous execution and will fail if a function is asynchronous or is relying on asynchronous dependencies.
 <!-- TODO: revisit behaviour for when an async function with no async callbacks is passed to execute--->
-Alternatively, [alluka.abc.Context.execute][] and [alluka.abc.Context.execute_async][] can be used to execute functions with DI while preserving the current injection context.
+Alternatively, [alluka.abc.Context.execute][] and [alluka.abc.Context.execute_async][] can be used to execute functions with dependency injection while preserving the current injection context.